-The following amplified procedures provide items that may assist the pilot in increasing the safety of the airplane during such situations.
+This checklist provides items that may assist the pilot in increasing the safety of the airplane during such situations.

 If the engine fails (either completely or partially) it is essential that the nose of the airplane be lowered promptly so that a safe airspeed can be maintained.
 At low altitudes, in most cases, the airplane should be flown straight ahead for a landing, with only small directional changes to avoid obstructions or people on the ground.
 Seldom are there either the altitude or airspeed available for a 180° gliding turn back to the runway.
-The following amplified checklists are based upon the assumption that the pilot will have adequate time to secure the fuel and ignition systems prior to touchdown, however, the pilot must keep in mind that his primary duty is control of the airplane.
+These checklists are based upon the assumption that the pilot will have adequate time to secure the fuel and ignition systems prior to touchdown, however, the pilot must keep in mind that his primary duty is control of the airplane.